eyalpe/mmdetection/docs/en/get_started.md

 # Prerequisites

+In case you want to use a docker container, you can skip this section and go directly to the [docker section](#using-mmdetection-with-docker).

 In this section we demonstrate how to prepare an environment with PyTorch.

 MMDetection works on Linux, Windows and macOS.
 It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.5+.